crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ | -------------- |
 | Int  | `100`   | \*           | `--seq-len N`  |

-Number of transactions to generate during testing.
+Number of transactions that a transaction sequence will have during testing, and maximum length of transaction sequences in the corpus.
+After every N transactions, Echidna will reset the EVM to the initial post-deployment state.

 ## `timeout`